prajwal10s/TaskTracker/README.md

     Real-time Updates: Utilizes tRPC and React Query for efficient data fetching and updates, ensuring the UI reflects changes promptly.

+✨ Future Features

+    Dashboard that lets you filter your tasks based on deadlines, tags, and many more Project tasks filtering based on status

+🖥️ Usage
+Dashboard (/dashboard)

+This is your main task overview.

+    Create New Task: Click the + Create New Task button to open a modal form.
+Fill in the task details (title, description, status, priority, deadline, project, assignee, tags) and click "Create Task".

+    View Tasks: All tasks accessible to you will be displayed as compact cards.

+    View Task Details: Click the "View" button on any task card to navigate to a read-only page with full task information.

+    Toggle Status: Click the "Mark In Progress" / "Mark Done" button on a task card to quickly cycle its status.

+    Edit Task: Click the "Edit" icon (pencil) on a task card to open the task form pre-filled with the task's current data.
+Make changes and click "Save Changes".

+    Delete Task: Click the "Delete" icon (trash can) on a task card to delete the task (requires confirmation).

+    Add tags: You can multi select Tags

+    On fly create tags: In the form itself you can create new tags and those will be populated in the tags list

+Task Detail Page (/tasks/[id])

+    Access this page by clicking the "View" button on a task card.
+It provides a comprehensive, read-only view of a single task.

+    Click the "← Back to Dashboard" button to return to the main task list.

+Project Management (/projects)

+    Navigate to this page to create and manage your projects.

+Tag Management (/tags)

+    Navigate to this page to create and manage your task tags.

 Technologies

 Initial Project Setup